lichess-org/dartchess/README.md

     - insufficient material
     - setup validation
 - Chess960 support
-- Chess variants: Antichess, Atomic, KingOfTheHill
+- Chess variants: Antichess, Atomic, KingOfTheHill, ThreeCheck
 - Attacks and rays using hyperbola quintessence
 - Immutability: all the classes are immutable.